Skip to main content

 Michigan defensive lineman Kris Jenkins (94) reacts to a tackle against Michigan State in the second half of an NCAA college football game in Ann Arbor, Mich., Saturday, Oct.
 29, 2022.
 (AP Photo/Paul Sancya)

-The Bengals stayed in the trenches Friday night during the second round to draft Michigan defensive tackle Kris Jenkins with the 49th pick in the NFL Draft a night after they took Georgia right tackle Amarius Mims in the first round.
+The Bengals stayed in the trenches during the second round to draft Michigan defensive tackle Kris Jenkins with the 49th pick in the NFL Draft a night after they took Georgia right tackle Amarius Mims in the first round.

 The 6-3, 300-pound Jenkins, the son of four-time Pro Bowl defensive tackle Kris Jenkins, started for two seasons, played in 44 games, and was a captain for the defending national champions.
-The Bengals continue to respond to the departure of nose tackle DJ Reader a month after signing vet three technique Sheldon Rankins.
+The Bengals continue to respond to the departure of nose tackle DJ Reader after signing vet three technique Sheldon Rankins.
 Jenkins was the first Michigan player taken in this year's draft, the third straight the Bengals took a Michigan defensive player with a pick between Nos.
 31 and 60.
 Defensive back Dax Hill went at the bottom of the first round two years ago and last year cornerback DJ Turner went late in the second round at No. 60.

 "They won the national championship for a reason.
 They're surrounded by a bunch of good guys," said defensive coordinator Lou Anarumo.
 "It's a bit of a coincidence there.
 But Kris will fit right in with our guys."